finos/community/governance/README.md

 The FINOS team approves lifecycle transitions following objective criteria detailed for [Incubating](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530363/Incubating#Incubating-IncubatingLifecycleChecklist) and [Active](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530376/Activation#Activation-ActivationLifecycleChecklist) projects.

 Some projects may optionally start in a time-bound pre-incubation stage called *Formation*, which is typically restricted to FINOS Members or at the discretion of the project lead.
+[Forming projects](https://github.com/finos/community/blob/master/governance/Software-Projects/Project-Lifecycle.md#forming-projects-optional) might not be publicly visible until entering Incubation when they will be fully open sourced.

 ## Project Metrics
 Live metrics of Project activity and contributions across all FINOS collaboration systems are publicly available in [FINOS Project Activity Dashboard](https://metrics.finos.org).